-This is the first set of the Group's annual financial statements in which IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments have been applied.
+This is the first set of the Group's annual financial statements in which IFRS 16 Leases has been applied.
 Changes to significant accounting policies are described in Note 4.
+A number of other new standards are effective from 1 January 2019 but they do not have material effect on the Group's financial statements.